ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-updating-definitions/index.md

 You may wish for the order of the Columns to not match the Column Definitions.
-For example suppose the user has rearranged Columns to their desired order, and then the application updates the Column Definitions (e.g. changes the Cell Renderer used), then it would be undesirable to reset the Column order, as the users arranged order would be lost.
+For example suppose the user has rearranged Columns to their desired order, and then the application updates the Column Definitions (e.g. changes the Cell Renderer used), then it would be undesirable to reset the Column order, as the user's arranged order would be lost.

 If the desired behaviour is that Column's order should be maintained, set the grid